Fraudulent Websites

 Examples of ThreatNG Helping:

-• ThreatNG's Domain Name Permutations capability detects a newly registered domain that closely resembles a company's investment platform.
+• ThreatNG's Domain Name Permutations capability detects newly registered domains that closely resemble a company's investment platform.
 An alert is triggered, and the security team discovers a fraudulent site designed to steal investors' money.

 • ThreatNG's Subdomain Intelligence identifies a subdomain on an unusual server serving a page that mimics the company's online store checkout.
-This indicates a potential fraudulent site for stealing customer payment information.
+This indicates a potential fraudulent site that may steal customer payment information.

 Examples of ThreatNG Working with Complementary Solutions:

-• ThreatNG detects a fraudulent website and sends an alert to a SIEM.
+• ThreatNG detects a fraudulent website and sends an alert to a Security Information and Event Management (SIEM) system.
 The SIEM correlates this with network traffic logs and endpoint detection and response (EDR) data to identify potentially affected users.

 • ThreatNG's threat intelligence on malicious domains is shared with a web proxy and firewall.
 These security tools are updated to block access to fraudulent domains.

-• A SOAR platform uses ThreatNG's API to automate the process of reporting the fraudulent website to relevant authorities and taking steps to protect the company's brand.
+• A SOAR platform utilizes ThreatNG's API to automate the process of reporting fraudulent websites to relevant authorities and taking steps to protect the company's brand.

 ThreatNG offers a comprehensive suite of capabilities to help organizations identify, assess, monitor, and investigate fraudulent website threats.
 Its intelligence repositories and investigation modules, particularly Domain Intelligence, provide valuable insights and can enhance the effectiveness of other security tools.